slarmoo/.github/profile/webServices/startupDb/startupDb.md

 ## Grading Rubric

-- **Prerequisite**: Simon Login deployed to your production environment with your dbConfig.json credentials
+- **Prerequisite**: Simon DB deployed to your production environment with your dbConfig.json credentials
 - **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
 - **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 The TAs will only grade things that have been clearly described as being completed.
 Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
 - **Prerequisite**: Enough Git commits to fully prove your ownership of your code.
 This usually means dozens of commits spread across multiple days of the deliverable development period.
 Failure to do this may result in the rejection of your submission.